 Below you will find offices that assist students, as well as community and faculty members to identify and develop opportunities for curricular community engagement.

-The Career Services Center can help you whether you are the employer who has recruited hundreds of students from UNCG or this is the first time you have posted a job/internship.
+Career and Professional Development can help you whether you are the employer who has recruited hundreds of students from UNCG or this is the first time you have posted a job/internship.
 The UNCG Employer Relations team is here to guide you through the process to help you maximize your recruitment efforts and outcomes.

-The Career Services Center serves as the recruiting link between the university’s students and alumni and the corporate, government and non-profit sectors.
+Career and Professional Development serves as the recruiting link between the university’s students and alumni and the corporate, government and non-profit sectors.
 Besides providing students and alumni with a wide range of career consultation services, it develops customized strategies to help employers meet their needs for part time, intern and full time employees.
 We offer you a number of exciting ways to work with us in developing tomorrow’s leaders!